|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 The purpose of the course is to assist you in increasing your knowledge regarding how to treat patients, clients, etc. dealing with Cultural Diversity.
 As each case study is given, if the concepts seem to be applicable to your situation, I encourage you to turn your CD player off and make a few notes regarding the application of the principle to your setting.
 However, these notes are for your purposes only and are not to be sent to the Institute.
 Also each track is very content dense.
 So feel free to replay the track to review the content either for your own purposes, or if you feel appropriate play the track in an individual or group session for client education.
 Also permission is granted to reproduce this CD.
 We encourage you to duplicate give copies of this CD to colleagues, clients, etc. as you deem appropriate.
 We feel the information on our CD's is valuable.
 Thus, we have an interest in distributing CD's in as many ways as possible, to benefit the greatest number of people, who have a need and are receptive to this practical information.

-The questions in your Answer Booklet are sequential and deal with the section of content that preceded it.
-For this reason, to facilitate the answering of each question, you might read the question from the Answer Booklet prior to listening to that CD track.
+The questions in your CE Test are sequential and deal with the section of content that preceded it.
+For this reason, to facilitate the answering of each question, you might read the question from the CE Test prior to listening to that CD track.
 By knowing what the question is ahead of time, you will then know the content to listen for that contains the answer.
-So just a hint, after you write down the answer to a question in your Answer Booklet, read on to the next question in order to give you a “heads up” to listen for the content that contains the answer to the next question.
+So just a hint, after you write down the answer to a question in your CE Test, read on to the next question in order to give you a "heads up" to listen for the content that contains the answer to the next question.

-Merely write the correct letter on the corresponding blank line in your answer booklet.
+Merely write the correct letter on the corresponding blank line in your CE Test.
 Each answer is only used once.
 Keep in mind there is nothing trick or hard about these questions.
 They are merely intended to verify the playing of this CD.

 For the purpose of brevity, most generally, I will use the term "therapists" or "mental health professional."
 However, don’t let these terms deter you from applying the concepts to your situations.
 When you hear the word "therapists," if your job title is social worker, psychologist, marriage and family therapist, mental health counselor, professional counselor, resident director, program assistant, etc. merely substitute the appropriate term that is the most meaningful to you.
 In short, don’t let my use of the term "therapists" cognitively set you off track from hearing the content because your job title is school counselor, for example.
 I will also use the term "client" for the purposes of brevity.
 However, if you deal with patients, residents, students, consumers, etc., transpose "client" for the term that is the most meaningful to you in your work setting.